kb1158-hub/mcm/DEPLOYMENT.md

    ALTER TABLE notifications ENABLE ROW LEVEL SECURITY;
    ALTER TABLE subscriptions ENABLE ROW LEVEL SECURITY;

-   -- Create policies (adjust as needed for your security requirements) CREATE POLICY "Allow all operations on notifications" ON notifications FOR ALL USING (true);
+   -- Create policies for public access (adjust as needed for your security requirements) CREATE POLICY "Allow public read on notifications" ON notifications FOR SELECT USING (true);
+   CREATE POLICY "Allow public insert on notifications" ON notifications FOR INSERT WITH CHECK (true);
+   CREATE POLICY "Allow public read on subscriptions" ON subscriptions FOR SELECT USING (true);
+   CREATE POLICY "Allow public insert on subscriptions" ON subscriptions FOR INSERT WITH CHECK (true);
-   CREATE POLICY "Allow all operations on subscriptions" ON subscriptions FOR ALL USING (true);
+   CREATE POLICY "Allow public delete on subscriptions" ON subscriptions FOR DELETE USING (true);
    ```

 3. **Get your Supabase credentials:**